ackermannQ/vscode-botpress-bpdependencies/README.md

 On some keywords, show a preview of the documentation and a link to the full online documentation.

+### Quick add interface

+Add an interface to the `integration.definition.ts` file and template the import and extend.
+Right-click inside an `integration.definition.ts` file, Botpress > Add interface > Select the interface to add.
+It will add the import and extend to the file, that you just need to fill.

 ---

 ## 🔧 Requirements